✓ Updated March 2026

 Essential Travel Tips

-Dress modestly when visiting temples – shoulders and knees should be covered.
-Many temples offer sarongs for rent or sale at the entrance, but it's good to have your own lightweight scarf or sarong in your bag to avoid last-minute purchases and ensure a respectful visit.
+Dress respectfully when visiting temples – this means covering your shoulders and knees.
+Most temples will offer sarongs to rent or borrow at the entrance, but it's handy to have a lightweight scarf or sarong in your bag.
+Remember to always walk around religious ceremonies and don't step on offerings left on the ground.

-Don't be afraid to eat at local warungs; it's where you'll find the most authentic and delicious Balinese dishes like Nasi Goreng and Satay Lilit at incredibly low prices.
-Look for warungs that are busy with locals – that's always a good sign of freshness and flavor.
+Don't be afraid to eat at local 'warungs' – these small, family-run eateries serve up the most authentic and delicious Balinese dishes like Nasi Goreng (fried rice) or Mie Goreng (fried noodles) for just a few dollars.
+Look for ones that are busy with locals; that's usually a good sign of quality and hygiene.

-Be mindful of your belongings, especially in crowded areas like Kuta or Seminyak beaches and night markets.
-While Bali is generally safe, petty theft can occur, so keep valuables secure and be aware of your surroundings, particularly after dark.
+Be mindful of your belongings, especially in crowded areas like Kuta or Seminyak beaches and markets.
+While Bali is generally safe, petty theft can occur.
+Keep valuables secure, don't flash expensive items, and be aware of your surroundings, especially at night.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.